UweTrottmann/SeriesGuide/CONTRIBUTING.md

 Setup
 -----

 This project is built with Gradle, the [Android Gradle plugin][3] and uses jars or Maven dependencies.
 Clone this repository inside your working folder.
-Import the build.gradle file in the root folder into e.g. Android Studio.
+Import the settings.gradle file in the root folder into e.g. Android Studio.
 (You can also have a look at the build.gradle files on how the projects depend on another.)

 Before your first build create the following files: